+'''

-Fedora sudo useradd --system --create-home --home-dir /var/lib/mediagoblin \ --group nginx --comment 'GNU MediaGoblin system account' mediagoblin '''
+sudo useradd -c "GNU MediaGoblin system account" -d /var/lib/mediagoblin -m -r -g nginx mediagoblin

+'''

 This will create a mediagoblin user and assign it to a group that is associated with the web server.
-This will ensure that the web server can read the media files that users upload (images, videos, etc.)
+This will ensure that the web server can read the media files (images, videos, etc.) that users upload.